 I also taught preschool.

-I'm the founder and director of MindScribe, and we make interactive robotic objects to help young children tell reflective stories about their creative play.
+I'm the founder and director of MindScribe, where we make interactive robotic objects to support young children in telling reflective stories about their creative play.

-I'm a former foster kid and I'm autistic — I'd love to collaborate with you on how creativity might support resilience to trauma.
+I'm a former foster kid and I'm autistic — I'd love to collaborate with you on how creativity & reflection might support resilience to trauma.

 Layne pitching MindScribe at Catalyze CU Demo Day in 2018.
 Photo by Justin Joseph.

 First year's robotics work will help kids tell their stories